TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2016-19 Mueller’s Special Counsel Investigation.md

 - On 11 January 2017, Trump during a Press Conference said that the dossier was a disgrace and claimed to have no dealings with Russia due to it being a conflict of interest.
     - `In a press conference the next day, the President-Elect called the release “an absolute disgrace” and said, “I have no dealings with Russia.
 I have no deals that could happen in Russia, because we’ve stayed away. . . .
 So I have no deals, I have no loans and I have no dealings.
 We could make deals in Russia very easily if we wanted to, I just don’t want to because I think that would be a conflict.”` - [Report On The Investigation Into Russian Interference In The 2016 Presidential Election, Department of Justice, 2019](https://www.justice.gov/archives/sco/file/1373816/download)
 - On 23 July 2018, Trump tweeted that the Steele Dossier was the reason the Special Counsel investigation began, which was untrue.
-    - `So we now find out that it was indeed the unverified and Fake Dirty Dossier, that was paid for by Crooked Hillary Clinton and the DNC, that was knowingly & falsely submitted to FISA and which was responsible for starting the totally conflicted and discredited Mueller Witch Hunt!` [@realDonaldTrump Tweet](https://twitter.com/realDonaldTrump/status/1021341698734030848?s=20)
+    - `So we now find out that it was indeed the unverified and Fake Dirty Dossier, that was paid for by Crooked Hillary Clinton and the DNC, that was knowingly & falsely submitted to FISA and which was responsible for starting the totally conflicted and discredited Mueller Witch Hunt!` [@realDonaldTrump Tweet, 2018](https://twitter.com/realDonaldTrump/status/1021341698734030848?s=20)
 - On 9 December 2019, the Office of the Inspector General released a redacted report which mentioned that Steele's reporting wasn't taken at face value, and at every attempt the FBI would verify the sources of any claims.
 The report notes that the Office of the Inspector General asked the Crossfire Hurricane team if they were concerned about the financial source of the research provided to the FBI.
 The team replied that it was not a concern for the analysts.
     - `Assistant Director (AD) E.W.
 "Bill" Priestap and then Deputy Assistant Director (DAD) Peter Strzok told the OIG that the FBl's assessment of Steele's information was not different from the approach the FBI typically uses in evaluating CHS information.
 They explained that the assessment involved determining the credibility of Steele, including understanding his record of furnishing reliable information, motivation, and possible biases; and verifying the information he provided through independent sources.
 Priestap described the FBI's approach to the reporting in the following terms:`